Instability of hysteretic phase interfaces in a mean-field model with inhomogeneities: Introduction

-Here, $\delta>0$ and $0<\ka<1$ are additional free parameters and we will argue that the effective dynamics for small $\tau$ depends crucially on $\delta$, the strength of the quenched disorder.
+\BMHC In what follows we \EMHC argue that the effective dynamics for small $\tau$ depends crucially on $\delta$, the strength of the \BMHC inhomogeneities\EMHC.
 The key argument is the stability or instability of traveling wave solutions which we construct and investigate for the simplified model with \eqref{DefTheta}+\eqref{DefNonl} only.
-However, we expect that the key findings also apply to more general double-well potentials and other disorder functions.
-We also emphasize that the limiting cases $\ka=0$ and $\ka=1$ are degenerated.
+However, we expect that the key findings \BMHC apply to more general double-well potentials and other functions $\theta$ as well, see the discussion in section \ref{sect:existenceTW}.
+We further \EMHC emphasize that the limiting cases $\ka=0$ and $\ka=1$ are degenerated.
 For $\ka=1$, equation \eqref{DefNonl} implies the monotonicity of $H^\prime$ and phase interfaces do hence not exist.
 For $\ka=0$, however, the width of any phase interface vanishes and cannot alter in time. \bigpar Closely related to our work is \cite{MT12}, which studies a finite-dimensional analogue to our \mbox{dynamical} mean-field model consisting of $N$ particles.
-In that paper, each particle is interpreted as an \mbox{overdamped} snap-spring system whose elastic energy is given by the combination of $H$ and the quencing function $\theta$.
-Moreover, the dynamical constraint is related to a time-dependent Dirichlet condition in a hard loading device and the formulas for $\ell$ and $\si$ involve sums instead of integrals since the index variable $p$ attains the discrete value $p_k=k/\eps$ with $k=1,...,N$ and $\eps=1/N$.
-The analytical perspective, however, differs from our setting.
+In that paper, \BMHC the index variable $p$ attains the discrete values $p_k=\eps\,k$ with $k=1,...,N$ and $\eps=1/N$, so the formulas for $\ell$ and $\si$ involve sums instead of integrals.
+Each particle is interpreted as an \mbox{overdamped} snap-spring system whose elastic energy is given by the combination of $H$ and a parameter $\theta_k$, which is considered as a static random variable and models quenched disorder.
+Moreover, the dynamical constraint is related to a time-dependent Dirichlet condition in a hard loading device. \EMHC The analytical perspective, however, differs from our setting.
 In \cite{MT12}, the authors do not study the propagation of phase interface explicitly but concentrate on the variational aspects of the macroscopic \mbox{continuum} limit and prove that the finite-dimensional gradient flow $\Gamma$-converges to a rate-independent ERIS model provided that first $\tau$ and afterwards $\eps$ tends to 0.
-The rigorous results in \cite{MT12} allow for more general quenching functions $\theta$ but assume a bilinear constitutive relation, i.e. $H^\prime$ is given by \eqref{DefNonl} with $\ka=0$.
+The rigorous results in \cite{MT12} allow for \BMHC more general functions \EMHC $\theta$ but assume a bilinear constitutive relation, i.e. $H^\prime$ is given by \eqref{DefNonl} with $\ka=0$.
 The spatial or temporal width of phase interfaces can hence not oscillate for $\tau>0$ but the rate-independent limit model is more general than the equations below.